tadvepio/SolitaDevAcademy2022/README.md

 <li>Localizations with finnish, english and swedish</li>
 <li>Ability to save new journeys and stations</li>

+<h4>Add a journey</h4>

 ![addjourney](https://user-images.githubusercontent.com/32989919/183859341-814f20f9-8cca-4d91-98e2-7c194b304c55.png)

-Journey adding.
 Name fields offer suggestions similarly as in the journey search.

+<h4>Add a station</h4>

 ![addstation](https://user-images.githubusercontent.com/32989919/183859370-012fce27-d200-47e2-9458-3b22a420d3c6.png)

-Adding stations with map suggestion.
+Map suggestion.
 Drag the marker to a location, press search and the fields will be filled with recommendations and correct cordinates.
+FID and ID are automatically set on serverside, by finding the max value and incrementing 1.

 <h2>Local setup guide</h2>